Back to Credit Policy & Approval Pathways

 Understanding borrowing structure in isolation is rarely sufficient.

-Lending outcomes emerge from the interaction between legal responsibility, financial capacity, and institutional policywithin the broader assessment framework.
+Lending outcomes emerge from the interaction between financial capacity and structural arrangements within the broader assessment framework.